 In the quick video example below, we’re downloading existing data from a Fulcrum account to the iPad, switching to a custom offline map made from local aerial photography, adding a new record, and adjusting it’s position manually by positioning the pin on the map.
 Incredibly useful for mapping centers of buildings, or other features inaccessible from the location in which you’re standing.

 Give the new version a try, and check out our plans if you’re an organization with a mobile team that needs a powerful app for doing surveying and mapping out in the field.
-After kicking the tires on it, drop by our support pages and let us know what you think!
+After kicking the tires on it, send us a message and let us know what you think!
 And as always, you can follow @fulcrumapp on Twitter for the latest news and updates.